In Drosophila, the map positions of genes are given in map units ... | Channels for Pearson+

 In Drosophila, the map positions of genes are given in map units numbering from one end of a chromosome to the other.
 The X chromosome of Drosophila is 66 m.u. long.
 The X-linked gene for body color—with two alleles, y⁺ for gray body and y for yellow body—resides at one end of the chromosome at map position 0.0.
 A nearby locus for eye color, with alleles w⁺ for red eye and w for white eye, is located at map position 1.5.
 A third X-linked gene, controlling bristle form, with f⁺ for normal bristles and f for forked bristles, is located at map position 56.7.
 At each locus the wild-type allele is dominant over the mutant allele.

-In a cross involving these three X-linked genes, do you expect any gene pair(s) to show genetic linkage?
+Do you expect any of these gene pair(s) to assort independently?
 Explain your reasoning.

 Master Sex-Linked Genes with a bite sized video explanation from Kylia GoodnerStart learning